5 Academic Societies that are acing their online content strategy—Powerful tools revealed

 These engaging media formats are not just used to accompany their digital magazine summaries but are also repurposed as postcards and fashioned cutouts and disseminated on social media to draw users to their website.
 Naturally, this led to an increase in readership, as well as online engagement with AOM’s target audience.

-John Pescatore, the Director of Publications and Content at AOM says: “Before we had one single piece of content, a journal article that got promoted through social media once.
-Now we have a journal article that gets promoted to social media and infographic that is aligned with that article or research brief that’s aligned with that article.
-There’s 300% more content from one single article that we can then use to disseminate not only to our members, but now to our wider audiences.”
+John Pescatore, the Managing Director of Publications and Content at AOM says: “Before we had one single piece of content, a journal article which got promoted through social media once.
+Now we have a journal article that gets promoted to social media along with an infographic and in some instances a research brief.
+As a result, we are providing 300% more content from one single article that we can then use to disseminate not only to our members, but now to our wider audiences.”

 2. Royal Society of Chemistry (RSC)